dihedron/fix/README.md

 alias rip="abcde -a cddb,read,encode,tag,clean,move -B -G -p -g -j 4 -o mp3:\"--preset extreme\" -x"
 ```

-I have not checked whether it also requires packages `id3tools` and `id3v2`.
+I can't remember (nor have time to spend checking) if it also requires packages `id3tools` and `id3v2` to properly tag MP3s.

 ## Compile `fix`

-In order to compile `rip`, you need a Golang compiler; simply clone the repo and run `go build`, then copy `fix` to your path.
+In order to compile `fix`, you need a Golang compiler; simply clone the repo and run `go build`, then copy `fix` to your path.

 ## Rip CDs and fix their names